richardgaywood/paydata.org/content/houserules/riggers/vehicle_combat.md

 * Attacker rolls: Int/Rea + Vehicle skill \[Handling\] or \[Speed\]
 * Defender rolls: defence test as detailed above (usually Rea+Int or Int+Int)

 There is no clean miss here.
-If the defender gets more hits, they can end up damaging the attacker - keep following the below.
+If the defender gets more hits, they can still end up damaging the attacker - keep following the below.

-Third, work out the damage code done to the defender: take attacking vehicle's Body, subtract defending vehicle's Body.
+Third, work out the damage code done to the defender: take attacking vehicle's Body, subtract defending vehicle's Body (minimum 1.)
 Add attacker's net hits.
 Multiply by the impact speed.
 This is the number of boxes the defending vehicle has to soak with Body + Armour.

 Fourth, work out the damage code done to the defender: take defending vehicle's Body, subtract attacking vehicle's Body, minimum 1.
 Subtract attacker's net hits.
 Multiply by the impact speed.
 This is the number of boxes the attacking vehicle has to soak with Body + Armour.